Darmatage/DES315_p3_2021/README.md

 Bot Battle game for Prototyping Strategically Unbalanced Bots

-Link to the Game Build (updates witrh every committ-- thnak you, Amogh!): https://darmatage.github.io/DES315_p3_2021/
+Link to the Game Build (updates with every commit to Main-- thank you, Amogh!): https://darmatage.github.io/DES315_p3_2021/